 BONUS TIP — Contact Colorado Parks and Wildlife at 970-255-6162 or visit their website if you have any questions about hunting, fishing and wildlife viewing, or boating, hiking and camping at one of our State Parks.

 With over 1 million acres of public land access, Grand Junction is the perfect place to plan your next turkey hunt.
 The Western Slope of Colorado is rich in outdoor recreation activities that stretch far beyond hunting!
+If you're looking for a guided turkey hunt, check out Keys Guide & Outfitting.

 Discover more ways to explore Colorado’s great outdoors by viewing the official Grand Junction Visitor Guide.